sienlonglim/financial_analysis_forecasting/README.md

 2. Consider other databases (DuckDB, PostgresSQL)

 # Part 1 Time Series analysis and forecasting:
-This script aims to perform ARIMA to analyse stock prices and forecast into the future to identify possible trend.
+This script aims to perform SARIMA to analyse stock prices and forecast into the future to identify possible trend.
-It will also help detrend the data

 # Part 2 Web scrapper: